ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 })
 ```

-As you can see, you can pass a name and color for every users.
+As you can see, you can pass a name and color for every user.
 Look at the [collaborative editing example](/exmplaes/collaborative-editing), to see a more advanced example.

 ### Offline support
-Adding offline support to your collaborative editor is basically a one liner, thanks to the [Y IndexedDB adapter](https://github.com/yjs/y-indexeddb).
+Adding offline support to your collaborative editor is basically a one-liner, thanks to the fantastic [Y IndexedDB adapter](https://github.com/yjs/y-indexeddb).
 Install it:

 ```bash
 # with npm